Ritaosi/myStory/README.md

 Submitted by: **Osi Rita**

 **Super Ri** is an app that introduces ... an icon Super Ri who is a famous defender of her city, and mentions some important information about her.
-[TODO]

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features